Standalone condo towers are so 2020

 Brampton on the Rise

 Brampton is growing up.
 At the corner of Main Street and Steeles Avenue, the surface parking and big-box retail of Shoppers World Brampton will soon give way to a new mega-project.
 Rich in public space and pedestrian amenities – designed by SvN and Quadrangle – developer RioCan’s vision for the mall prioritizes retail while adding some 5,000 residential units.
 The Quadrangle-designed buildings will vary in size and aesthetic, ranging from townhouses to a 28-storey tower.
-While the 30-year timeline means progress will be gradual, phase one could launch as early as this year.
+While the 30-year timeline means progress will be gradual – and doubtless the pandemic has adjusted expectations – RioCan submitted updated documents to the city last August stating it expected to break ground on the project in the next one or two years.
 RIOCAN.COM

 Not So Cookie-Cutter

 Mr. Christie, you make good… urbanism?
 At the Humber Bay Shores, the former cookie factory’s 11-hectare site is framed by Etobicoke’s growing skyline – and a lacklustre streetscape.
-All of that’s about to change with First Capital Realty’s unveiling of a plan to develop 15 towers – topping out at 71 storeys – atop an animated public realm.
+All of that’s about to change with First Capital Realty’s unveiling of a plan to develop 15 towers – topping out at 70 storeys – atop an animated public realm.
 Along with offices, a hotel and over 7,000 residential units, the mega-development by Allies and Morrison with Urban Strategies calls for new park space, retail – lots of it – and an integrated TTC streetcar loop to create a complete community.
+A revised master plan submitted last July doubled the size of the park and increased assigned office space from 41,900 to 64,392 square metres.
 FCR.CA